Family mourn Sala after body in Channel wreckage identified

 CROWDFUNDED SEARCH

-The plane, a Piper PA-46 Malibu, vanished from radar around 20 kilometres north of Guernsey.
+The plane, a Piper PA-46 Malibu, vanished from radar around 20 kilometres (12 miles) north of Guernsey.

 The discovery of two seat cushions on the French coast last week revealed that the plane had broken apart.